puppetlabs/puppet-docs/source/guides/file_serving.markdown

-The path can contain any or all of %h, %H, and %d, which are dynamically replaced by the client's hostname, its fully qualified domain name and it's domain name, respectively.
+The path can contain any or all of %h, %H, and %d, which are dynamically replaced by the client's hostname, its fully qualified domain name and its domain name, respectively.
 All are taken from the client's SSL certificate (so be careful if you've got hostname/certname mismatches).
 This is useful in creating modules where files for each client are kept completely separately, e.g.